satishgunjal/Machine-Learning-Models-Using-Python/14_Naive_Bayes/README.md

   * It is used when we have descrete data e.g. Movie rating from 1 to 5 as each rating will have certain frequency to represent
   #### Gaussian Naive Bayes
   * Because of the assumtion of nominal distributions(bell curve) Gaussian Naive Bayes is used when all the features are continuos
   * E.g. IRIS flower dataset features(sepal width, sepal length, petal width, patal length) are continuous.
-We can t represnt these features in terms of their occurance whcih means data is continuous
+We can t represent these features in terms of their occurance which means data is continuous

 ### Where its used
 * Email spam detection
 * Handwritten digit recognition
-* Wheather prediction
+* Weather prediction
 * Face detection
 * News article categorization